clinicalml/realhumaneval/task_upload/tasks (1).md

 Task description:
 ```
-Your goal is to implement the  build_vocabulary method in the Tokenizer class provided.
+Your goal is to implement the build_vocabulary method in the provided Tokenizer class.
 A tokenizer is an object that converts words to numerical IDs.

-Objective of build_vocabulary Method:
+The objective of the build_vocabulary method is as follows:

-The method's primary goal is to create two dictionaries: self.word_to_id and self.id_to_word.
+- The method's primary goal is to create two dictionaries: self.word_to_id and self.id_to_word.

-self.word_to_id should map each unique word in your corpus to a unique numerical identifier (ID).
+- self.word_to_id should map each unique word in your corpus to a unique numerical identifier (ID).

-self.id_to_word is the reverse mapping, where each unique ID corresponds to a word.
+- self.id_to_word is the reverse mapping, where each unique ID corresponds to a word.

-The method should only consider the most frequent words in the corpus, up to a limit specified by max_vocab_size.
+- The method should only consider the most frequent words in the corpus, up to a limit specified by max_vocab_size.

 ```